mediacloud/sous-chef-kitchen/docker/README.md

 (Obviously, the prefect_api_url needs to match what is configured in the docker-compose file- this is just the default)

-If everything is working, `sudo prefect work-pool ls` should show a work-pool named `kitchen-work-pool`
+If everything is working, `sudo prefect work-pool ls` should show a work-pool named `kitchen-work-pool` (this validates both that your profile is setup and that the prefect-config ran correctly above.

 ### Deploy the flow to the prefect instance
 If the prefect server is up and our profile is correctly configured: